How to Make a DIY Wooden American Flag for Your Heroes

 Once it's dry you're ready to remove the vinyl stars to expose the light wood color.
 Tweezers work really well to remove the vinyl stars.

 Assemble the stripes to the front of the flag base using 1¾ long ¼-20 flat head screws.
 Screw them in from the backside so the front looks good.

 Knowing this was going to hold a lot of weight, we used what is called a French cleat system for the wall mount.

 Here you see it's coming together but we're not done just yet!
 It needs a simple frame around it!

-And here it is ready to be hung.
-We love the wood look that shou sugi ban gives and it's really popular in all kinds of wood projects.
+Here is the DIY wooden American flag ready to mount on the wall.
+We love the wood look that Shou Sugi Ban gives and it's really popular in all kinds of wood projects.